dhellmann/pymotw/PyMOTW/zipfile/index.rst

 :Purpose: Read and write ZIP archive files.
 :Python Version: 1.6 and later

-The zipfile module can be used to manipulate ZIP archive files.
+The :mod:`zipfile` module can be used to manipulate ZIP archive files.

 Limitations
 ===========

-The zipfile module does not support ZIP files with appended comments, or multi-disk ZIP files.
+The :mod:`zipfile` module does not support ZIP files with appended comments, or multi-disk ZIP files.
 It does support ZIP files larger than 4 GB that use the ZIP64 extensions.

 Testing ZIP Files
 =================

-The is_zipfile() function returns a boolean indicating whether or not the filename passed as an argument refers to a valid ZIP file.
+The :func:`is_zipfile()` function returns a boolean indicating whether or not the filename passed as an argument refers to a valid ZIP file.

 .. include:: zipfile_is_zipfile.py
     :literal:
     :start-after: #end_pymotw_header

-Notice that if the file does not exist, is_zipfile() returns False.
+Notice that if the file does not exist at all, :func:`is_zipfile()` returns False.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'zipfile_is_zipfile.py'))